MORE THAN JUST A CHEF

 We Wanted To Be Different

-My husband and I wanted to build a catering company that created an opportunity for clients to have a “one-stop shopping experience”.
-We wanted an atmosphere that allowed clients to work directly with a chef and also communicate with my husband, who could structure their creative ideas and assist with executing them.
+My dream was to build a catering company that created an opportunity for clients to have a “one-stop shopping experience”.
+We wanted an atmosphere that allowed people who come from various cultural backgrounds, to work directly with a chef that could honor their family memories and celebrate culture through a great dining experience.

 I Competed on The Food Network’s hit show Cooks Vs. Cons

 I used to always tell my mom, “one day you will see me on television” and in August of 2017 I achieved my dream.
-It was definitely an amazing experience to meet Chef Carla Hall, Chef Geoffrey Zakarian and food author and tv host Daphne Oz!
-I stepped out…applied and was chosen from among thousands to compete on the show.
+It was definitely an amazing experience to meet Chef Carla Hall, Chef Geoffrey Zakarian and food author and TV host Daphne Oz!
+I stepped out…applied and was chosen from among thousands to compete on the show and had a blast!